-- 1. Back the trailer into the water. - 2.
-When the trailer is in enough water so the boat will "float on" the trailer bunks: - STOP the towing vehicle. - Leave manual transmission in gear or place automatic transmission in park. - Turn off the engine. - Set the parking brake. - Place blocks behind the vehicle's back wheels. - 3.
+- Back the trailer into the water. - When the trailer is in enough water so the boat will "float on" the trailer bunks: - STOP the towing vehicle. - Leave manual transmission in gear or place automatic transmission in park. - Turn off the engine. - Set the parking brake. - Place blocks behind the vehicle's back wheels. - 3.
 Tilt the boat's drive up to the high tilt position to avoid damage while loading. - 4.
-Pull boat up onto trailer and secure safety chain. - 5.
-After securing the boat to the trailer, start engine on towing vehicle and pull trailer out of water to boat securing area.
+Pull boat up onto trailer and secure safety chain. - After securing the boat to the trailer, start engine on towing vehicle and pull trailer out of water to boat securing area.
 (If blocks are connected with a rope to the trailer tongue, you will not need to remove them before pulling trailer out.) - On all boats except pontoon boats, open the drain plug to allow bilge to drain.
 Keep plug open to prevent accumulation of water in bilge.
-Be sure to close drain plug before next boat usage, to prevent flooding. - 7.
-Use tie-downs to secure boat on trailer.
-Use stern tie-downs to prevent the boat from shifting.
+Be sure to close drain plug before next boat usage, to prevent flooding.

-- 8. If your trailer is equipped with a transom saver motor support bar, make sure it is well attached to your motor before you go. - 9.
+- 7. Use tie-downs to secure boat on trailer.
+Use stern tie-downs to prevent the boat from shifting. - 8.
+If your trailer is equipped with a transom saver motor support bar, make sure it is well attached to your motor before you go. - 9.
 Wipe hull down to prevent water spots and keep hull clean. - 10.
 Make sure all cargo, lids, and canvas are secure or tied down before trailering on the road.
 Place loose gear in towing vehicle. - 11.
 Reconnect trailer lights.
 Check that lights are working. - 12.
 Check tires for proper inflation (check tire rating on sidewall).
 Under-inflated tires heat up rapidly and may blow-out or cause uncontrolled swaying.
-Also, make sure lug nuts are tight. - Before use and after the first 100 miles, torque the lugnuts to 90-95 foot lbs.
-Lug nuts must be tightened in a star criss-cross pattern (Figure 3-6) to ensure uniform pressure and alignment.
-Apply torque evenly be repeating star pattern until desired torque is reached.
+Also, make sure lug nuts are tight.